rstudio/gt/tests/testthat/_snaps/tab_spanner_delim.md

       gt(iris_short) %>% tab_spanner_delim(delim = "")
     Condition
       Error in `tab_spanner_delim()`:
-      !
-The value supplied for `delim` must be at least a single character.
+      ! `delim` must be a single string, not the empty string "".

 ---